dougbinks/glewfw/ReadMe.txt

-This is a simple concatanation of GLEW and GLFW, for which the respective copyrights/licenses are included.
+This is a simple concatenation of GLEW and GLFW, for which the respective copyrights/licenses are included.

 Versions: